README file from

 pi, or configured with an absolute executable path in plugin settings. - At least one Ollama model configured in Pi.

 Tool use depends on the selected model.
 Some Ollama models can chat but do not support tools.
-When a model does not support tools, keep Pi tools disabled and use explicit @ context, @search, @semantic, and @vault-index instead.
+When a model does not support tools, set Pi tools to Disabled and use explicit @ context, @search, @semantic, and @vault-index instead.

 Installation